Blogging & Content

 • Data training: Is your content used to train public models?
 Choose business tiers that opt out.

-• Residency: Need EU-only processing or on-prem?
+• Residency: Do you need EU-only processing or on-prem deployment?

 • Auditability: Can you export who translated what, when, and with which engine?